rogerwelin/rogerwelin.github.io/content/posts/postgres-bloat.md

 WHERE state != 'idle'
 ORDER BY xact_start;
 ```

-**Replica lag with hot standby feedback**.
-If you're streaming to a replica with `hot_standby_feedback = on`, the replica can hold back the primary's VACUUM.
-Queries on the replica prevent cleanup on the primary.

 Understanding these edge cases is half the battle.
 VACUUM works well when given the chance, but it needs help: short transactions, tuned thresholds for hot tables, and awareness of replica interactions.
 With that foundation in place, let's recap what we've learned.